kvikk-js/kvikk/docs/1-introduction.md

 # Introduction

-Kvikk.js aim to make it easy to build highly performant web applications with Lit based Web Components.
+Hubro aim to make it easy to build highly performant web applications with Lit based Web Components.